 - Mid-range – Fort Murchison

 Day 4: Savannah Birding & Game drivers

-We have an early morning breakfast leave for a full days birding in the heart of the park in the northern bank of River Nile.
+We have an early morning breakfast leave to for a full days birding in the heart of the park in the northern bank of River Nile.
+You will be kept busy watching different bird species in the north of Uganda before we leave for the western and southwestern Uganda.
 The species we look out for include; Stripped, Chestnut-bellied, Blue-breasted, Woodland and the African Pygmy Kingfishers, The Secretary Bird, House Martin, African Rock Martin, Lesser Stripped Swallow, Ethiopian Swallow, Angola Swallow, Rufous-chested Swallow, Nightingale, Rock Thrush, White-fronted Black Chat, Sooty Chat.
 More species include; Isabelline Wheatear, Cameroon Sombre Greenbul, Yellow-throated Greenbul, the Black, White-breasted, and Penduline Tits, Brown Babblers, Nubian Woodpecker, Cardinal Woodpecker, Brown-backed Woodpecker, Scaly-throated Honeyguide, Green Wood Hoopoe etc.